 Natural gas is the most widely used fuel to generate hydrogen.
-The efficiency of hydrogen fuel cell vehicles tends to be better, with just 1 kilogram of hydrogen providing a mileage of up to 100 km.
-However, we need to ascertain the safety and affordable of Hydrogen fuel cells before they become mass produced.
+The efficiency of hydrogen fuel cell vehicles (FCVs) tends to be better, with just 1 kilogram of hydrogen providing a mileage of up to 100km.
+However, we need to ascertain the safety and affordability of Hydrogen fuel cells before they become mass produced.

 Extracting power from Hydrogen fuel cells may sound quite futuristic, but this technology was invented by a British physicist William Grove way back in 1838.
 General Motors used them first in an automotive in 1950s and the NASA space missions in the early 1960s supported the development of fuel cell generators for manned space missions.
 The biggest growth booster for the fuel cell technology came in the 1970s with the onset of the global crude oil crisis and increasing environmental awareness.
 Today, many automotive companies are testing electric vehicles that run on fuel cells.

-A limited number of cars have been delivered currently and most car manufacturers are looking at the financial year 2016-17 to start marketing their FCVs.
-In 2008, Honda released a demonstration fuel cell electric vehicle, Honda FCX Clarity, claiming 60% efficiency.
+A limited number of cars have been delivered currently and most car manufacturers are looking at marketing their FCVs by the end of financial year 2017.
+Earlier in 2008, Honda had released a demonstration fuel cell electric vehicle, Honda FCX Clarity, claiming 60% efficiency.
 However, Honda phased out the car in 2014, after leasing only 46 cars since inception.
 Currently, Toyota has a commercial vehicle in the market branded as ‘Toyota Mirai’ that runs on hydrogen, while UTC Power runs buses powered by fuel cells.

 Fuel Cell Research in India

-Being a hot topic for research, the fuel cell technology is gaining a lot of attention in India.
-Public and private agencies that are involved in the R&D of fuel cells in India are: Ministry of New & Renewable Energy Sources (MNRE), Indian Railways, Indian Institute of Science, Central Glass & Ceramic Research Institute, TERI, Bharat Heavy Electricals Ltd., and Reva Electric Car Company.
+Being a hot topic for research, the hydrogen fuel cell technology is gaining a lot of attention in India.
+Public and private agencies that are involved in the R&D of fuel cells in India are: Ministry of New & Renewable Energy Sources, Indian Railways, Indian Institute of Science, Central Glass & Ceramic Research Institute, Bharat Heavy Electricals Ltd., and Reva Electric Car Company.

-MNRE has also indigenously developed a hybrid vehicle that uses a fuel cell battery as an energy source, but it is still under testing.
+MNRE has also indigenously developed a hybrid vehicle that uses a hydrogen fuel cell battery as its energy source, but it is still under testing.
 Indigenously developed vehicles are tailor-made to suit local conditions and tend to be cheaper.